Skip to Content

 3. When your dough is finished, cover the bowl and let it rise for about 40 minutes.
 The dough will be larger, but it doesn't need to double when using a heavy mixer.
 Grease two bread pans with nonstick spray.
 You can also flour the pans to reduce sticking.
 Mix the dough again just enough to knock it down at least close to the original size.
 Drop the dough on a floured surface so you can work and shape it.

-6. Bake both loaves for 36 minutes.
-Remove from loaf pans and place on cooling racks.
-Completely cool before storing by wrapping it in aluminum foil.
+7. Remove from loaf pans and place on cooling racks.
+Completely cool before storing by wrapping it in plastic wrap and then in aluminum foil.

 Notes